SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 These properties define the biological roles of the two related taxa within that association.

 #### Creating the Relation
-TODO is this really for a BA section of the guide?
+[TODO move to a BA section of the guide]
 To model this relationship in TaxonWorks we'll use the Biological Relationship Composer task:

 #left[The Biological Relationship Composer task](https://sfg.taxonworks.org/s/u9urki)